The Takeda Castle Ruins are laid out radially with the foundations of the stone fortress (tenshudai)

 Yamana S?zen, lord of the Tajima area, in 1441-1443.
 The Otagaki Mitsukage was the first lord of the castle,

-which stayed under his family’s control for five generations until1580, when Takeda Castle was conquered during the Tajima Province campaign
+which stayed under his family’s control for five generations until1580, when Takeda Castle was conquered during

 by Toyotomi Hideyoshi on the orders of Oda Nobunaga.